 October 25, 2018*

-The Law Offices of Robin Bresky recently assisted an elderly client in obtaining dismissal of a trustee’s attempt to take a probate proceeding to the Florida Supreme Court.
+Bresky Law recently assisted an elderly client in obtaining dismissal of a trustee’s attempt to take a probate proceeding to the Florida Supreme Court.

 Our client was the beneficiary of a decedent’s will and trust.
 The Trustee initiated the probate case as personal representative of the estate.
 Our client later initiated a separate trust case alleging breach of the trust.
 The Trustee appealed to the Fourth District Court of Appeal (“DCA”) from a non-final ruling in our client’s favor in the probate proceeding.